fdeblasio/pokeemerald-expansion/notes.md

 ### Items
 - Find way to properly set TM description (in both shop.c and item_menu.c) to move's description
     - Move is currently on two lines, item is on 3 so the move gets cut off
+- Move some TMs from shops to overworld
 - See if it's possible to give the decoration PC more room
 - Increase bag space for all items: 383 (595 - 100 items - 37 medicine - 75 unused):
     - 136 non-macroed